jsiny/jsiny.github.io/_posts/2019-08-12-preparing-launch-school-109-oral-assessment.md

 course.
 I've done a similar table for the
 [written assessment](preparing-launch-school-109-written-assessment), and
 felt it'd be weird to only detail the time I spent afterwards preparing the *oral* exam.
-Indeed, the time spend for the written exam greatly prepared me for the oral exam as well, which meant that splitting the two didn't really make sense to me.
+Indeed, the time spent for the written exam greatly prepared me for the oral exam as well, therefore splitting the two didn't really make sense to me.

 Without further ado, here's my time breakdown per topic: